 - 4. Changes in lung volumes and capacities may be relatively minor until BMI exceeds 40 kg/m2. - 5.
-Morbidly obese patients have increased basal metabolic rate, causing an increase in carbon dioxide production and rate of total body oxygen consumption.
+Morbidity obese patients have increased basal metabolic rate, causing an increase in carbon dioxide production and rate of total body oxygen consumption.
 These factors contribute to a more rapid oxyhemoglobin desaturation in the morbidly obese patient. - 6.
 Obese patients, especially those with a BMI > 28 kg/m2, have a higher incidence of asthma. - 7.
 Oxygen desaturation can decrease three times faster in the morbidly obese patient than in the normal weight person. - 8.
-Chronic hypercapnia and increasing BMI are manifest in the Pickwickian syndrome, now referred to as "obesity-hypoventilation syndrome," a state of chronic daytime alveolar hypoventilation characterized by a room air PaO2<70 and PaCO2>45MMHg in obese patients BMI >30. - 9.
+Chronic hypercapnia and increasing BMI are manifest in the Pickwickian syndrome, now referred to as "obesity-hypoventilation syndrome," a state of chronic daytime alveolar hypoventilation characterized by a room air PaO2 <70 and PaCO2 >45 MMHg in obese patients BMI >30. - 9.
 Thirty million Americans are estimated to have obstructive sleep apnea (OSA).
-Sixty to 90 percent of people with OSA have ≥BMI 30 kg/m2, which is seen as narrowing of the upper airway and loss of upper airway muscle tone. - 10.
+Sixty to 90 percent of people with OSA have $\geq$ 30 kg/m2, which are seen as narrowing of the upper airway and loss of upper airway muscle tone. - 10.
 Midazolam contributes to lung volume reduction that carries over into the post procedure phase.
 All central depressant medications lessen the action of the pharyngeal dilator muscles in the adult obese patient with OSA, thus leading to a reduction in pharyngeal lumen diameter.
 Opioids contribute to pharyngeal collapse and may also contribute to poor ventilator response to hypoxemia and hypercapnia. - 11.
 Continuous positive airway pressure (CPAP) use at home indicates a need to continue this level of airway care during hospitalization. - 12.
+Equipment needs for care of the bariatric patient include extra capacity and stretchers, ensure that doorways are large enough, straps for thigh and lower leg level to secure patient, pads for all pressure points, padding between the patient and any positioning device, larger gowns for modesty and comfort, and appropriately sized monitoring devices.
+Moving aids that minimize lifting such as the Hoyer lift or Hovermatt should be immediately available.
+It is recommended that wheelchairs, stretchers, lift devices and other furniture be marked with visible weight limits as a safety feature to avoid overload and potential injury to patient and staff.

-Limitations of table weight and aperture diameter for fluoroscopy, computed tomography (CT), magnetic resonance imaging (MRI), and other techniques have constraint.
-Samples of limitations for each type of equipment include the following:
+- 13. Additional staff needs to be available to ensure safe and smooth transfer from bed/gurney to table. - 14.
+Limitations of table weight and aperture diameter for fluoroscopy, computed tomography (CT), magnetic resonance imaging (MRI), and other techniques have constraints.
+Samples of limitations for each type of equipment, include the following:

 Weight Aperture Diameter

 СТ (and girth) 70 cm gantry

-MRI ≤350 pounds >60 cm
+MRI $\leq$ 350 pounds >60 cm

-MRI open Up to 550 pounds 40-55 cm
+MRI open Up to 550 pounds (250 kg) 40-55 cm

-(250 kg)

 Fluoroscopy 350 pounds 45 cm